flenniken/metar/docs/project.rst

 =================

 You can run the unit tests for the debug version using the nimble test command or for both debug and release using the testall command.
+Here is what that looks like:

 ::